NCAR/ccpp-framework/doc/constituents_overhaul.md

   drained into `ccpp_model_constituents_obj(inst)` by `ccpp_register_constituents`.

-The auto-clone-from-metadata path is **gone from capgen-ng's default behaviour**.
-If a scheme declares `advected=true` on an arg but no source registers that standard name, capgen-ng emits a runtime check during `ccpp_initialize_constituents` that errors with the missing name.
+The auto-clone-from-metadata path is **gone from capgen's default behaviour**.
+If a scheme declares `advected=true` on an arg but no source registers that standard name, capgen emits a runtime check during `ccpp_initialize_constituents` that errors with the missing name.